Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: matrix elements

-We denote computated results of the matrix elements of $\hat{S}$ as $\hat{S} [n]$ to indicate that it is the one that comes from $n$-th order contribution in $H_{1}$.
+The method of computing $\hat{S}$ matrix elements is outlined in section~\ref{sec:hatS-matrix} and here, we will collect the results.
+We denote computed results of the matrix elements of $\hat{S}$ as $\hat{S} [n]$ to indicate that it is the one that comes from $n$-th order contribution in $H_{1}$.
 Since the elements of $H_{1}$ are of order either $W$ or $W^2$, $\hat{S} [n]$ generally has order $W^n$ or higher.
-To show that a particular contribution is of order $W^m$ we use the superscript $``(m)''$.
+To show that a particular contribution is of order $W^m$ we use the superscript ``$(m)$''.
 That is, $\hat{S}^{(m)} [n]$ denotes contribution to $\hat{S}$ that arizes from $n$-th order perturbative contribution in $H_{1}$ and is of order $W^m$.